itsakhiltiwari/mobile_unique_id/README.md

 # mobile_unique_id

-A Flutter plugin to get unique id of mobile devices.
+A Flutter plugin to get unique id of a mobile device.
 Supported for Android and iOS platforms.

 ## Installing